-- How are prices are determined? - Why is water cheap / gold expensive? - The justification and impact of the sugar tax - The global economic impact of Covid 19 - What economic policies can be followed to help create jobs or reduce inflation? - How we attempt to control the negative aspects of economic growth such as pollution?
+- How are prices are determined? - Why is water cheap / gold expensive? - The justification and impact of the age restrictions on tobacco. - The future of work in the world of Al. - The long term global economic impact of Covid 19 - What economic policies can be followed to help create jobs or reduce inflation? - How we attempt to control the negative aspects of economic growth such as pollution?

-Economics is very topical subject.
+Economics is a very topical subject.